-The Humanities Without Walls (HWW) Predoctoral Summer Workshop is an intensive three-week interactive experience for PhD students in the humanities that is facilitated and curated by the HWW team based at the University of Illinois, Urbana-Champaign and Marquette University.
+The Humanities Without Walls (HWW) Pre-doctoral Career Diversity Summer Workshop is an intensive three-week interactive experience for PhD students in the humanities that is facilitated and curated by the HWW team based at the University of Illinois, Urbana-Champaign and Marquette University.
 It is designed to help participants explore diverse future careers, particularly those outside of academia and/or the traditional tenure-track university system.
-Through a series of workshops, talks, and field trips, participants learn how to leverage their skills and training towards careers in the public humanities, the private sector, the non-profit world, arts administration, public media and many other fields.
+Through a series of virtual workshops (synchronous and asychronous) participants learn how to leverage their skills and training towards careers in the public humanities, the private sector, the non-profit world, arts administration, public media and many other fields.

 The workshop has been intentionally designed to be as unlike a graduate seminar as possible.
-There are no grades, no required reading, and no written assignments, though some presenters may ask participants to fill out a short worksheet or survey.
+There are no grades, little required reading, and no written assignments, though some presenters may ask participants to fill out a short worksheet or survey.
 The only required homework assignment is for each fellow to schedule an informational interview.
 All of this information will be provided in more detail for those accepted to the workshop.
 For the virtual version of the workshop in 2021, we will create small reflection groups to help build community amongst the fellowship cohort in the absence of an embodied workshop experience.

 While the overall structure of the workshop stays the same from summer to summer, specific programming differs from year to year due to a variety of factors.
 These factors include the intellectual, academic, and professional interests of the incoming cohort.
 Some sessions that take place every year include panels on working at foundations, nonprofits, and making a career out of freelance or project-based work.
 Typically there are workshops on how to write a resume and cover letter, develop a social media presence, or expand a professional network.
-Field trips include visits to some of Chicago’s most iconic cultural institutions, including the City of Chicago’s Department of Cultural Affairs and Special Events, Theaster Gate’s Stony Island Arts Bank, and the Art Institute of Chicago.
-Please take a look at the 2017 syllabus and presenter bios to get a better sense of the workshop structure and content.
+In prior years, field trips have included visits to some of Chicago’s most iconic cultural institutions, including the City of Chicago’s Department of Cultural Affairs and Special Events, Theaster Gate’s Stony Island Arts Bank, and the Art Institute of Chicago.
+Please take a look past syllabi and presenter bios to get a better sense of the workshop structure and content.

-The workshop is intensive, running from 9:00am to 5:00pm every weekday (and longer on some days), and so participants will likely be too tired to do other work.
+The workshop is intensive, approximately running from 9:00am to 5:00pm every weekday, and so participants will likely be too tired to do other work.
 Consequently past Fellows advise incoming participants not to plan to work on dissertations or papers.
 Participants are encouraged to block the full three weeks for the workshop.
-Arranging travel to conferences or to see family is strongly discouraged if it will involve missing any sessions.
-Fellows will, however, have time in the evenings and weekends to decompress, spend time with other fellows, and see Chicago.
+Arranging travel or additional Zoom conferences is strongly discouraged if it will involve missing any sessions.

 Indiana University Bloomington, Marquette University (joined in 2020), Michigan State University, Northwestern University, Ohio State University, Penn State University, Purdue University; and the Universities of Chicago, Illinois at Chicago, Illinois at Urbana-Champaign, Iowa, Michigan, Notre Dame, Minnesota, Nebraska, and Wisconsin-Madison.

 Humanities Without Walls uses the definition of the humanities taken from the 1965 National Foundation on the Arts and the Humanities Act: